 - Cold Contact Cover Letter: Includes tips and a sample.

-- Letters That Sell Your Skills and Experience: These tips and sample will help when you know there is a job opening that isn't advertised or if you don't know if the company is hiring but are interested in working for them.
+- Sell Your Skills and Experience: These tips and sample will help when you know there is a job opening that isn't advertised or if you don't know if the company is hiring but are interested in working for them.